Probing of colliding wave spacetimes and a quantum Weyl conjecture: Discussion

 Embedding our findings into the landscape of quantum completeness shows that the analogy of the gravitational hydrogen atom might be more than a mere intuitive picture.
 In fact, considering the results for the Schwarzschild interior and comparing them with the colliding plane wave space-times, unveils a pattern.
 In both space-times, the curved region is qualified by a diverging Penrose-Newman scalar $\Psi_2$ that describes the Coulomb part of the Weyl tensor.
 Taking the analogy serious, quantum completeness seems to be inferred by a diverging $\Psi_2$ rather than any other Weyl Penrose-Newman scalar.
 Comparison with the plane-wave patches II and III shows that none of the other non-zero, and even diverging, scalars $\Psi_0$ or $\Psi_4$ lead to a depletion of the norm.
 The Ferrari-Ibáñez solution also substantiates that a divergence in $\Psi_2$ is necessary rather than any finite contribution.

-Through our conjecture, we were able to construct a versatile path of considering backreactions without integrating the semi-classical Einstein equation.
-In fact, we identified the leading contribution that triggers backreaction and showed that any realistic field configuration in a plane-wave space-time will backreact on the geometry, such that the folding, null-singularity "bends" into a spacelike singularity.
-However, this is from the quantum field theoretic perspective positive as this singularity cannot be probed and quantum field theory saves itself by backreacting on the geometry, such that a Coulomb Weyl curvature contribution is created.
+Through our conjecture, we were able to construct a versatile path of considering backreactions in a specific but natural scenario in which the effect can be described as quasi-classical.
+In fact, we identified the dominant contribution that triggers backreaction.
+Such field configurations mimic a second plane-wave profile that crosses the classical wave, such that the folding, null-singularity "bends" into a spacelike singularity.
+From the standpoint of quantum field theory, this feature is beneficial: the singularity is not operationally accessible, and consistency is maintained through backreaction on the geometry, which induces a Coulomb-like Weyl curvature component.
+We would like to stress that if we had chosen a generic in-vacuum, the vacuum fluctuations would contribute to the backreaction through the semi-classical Einstein equation as well.
+Such a scenario has been studied e.g. in \cite{yurtsever1989quantum} which required to compute the expectation value of the stress-energy tensor.